Cornell University logo

 2017

-Cornell Tech, a new campus focused on technology and innovation, founded on Roosevelt Island in New York City.
+Cornell Tech founded on Roosevelt Island in New York City.

 2025

-Agreed to pay $30 million to the federal government and invest $30 million in agricultural research to settle investigations.
+Agreed to a $30 million settlement with the federal government and invested $30 million in agricultural research.

 🏛️